 online marketing agency perspective

-In all honesty, the previous doomsday scenarios are likely never going to happen but everyone has to think of the ramifications and difficulties that would be created if the Google Analytics opt out gets used by a large amount of Internet users.
-That said, we leave you with this question:
+In all honesty, doomsday scenarios are likely never to arise; however, we all have to think of the ramifications of the Google Analytics Opt-out being used widely.
+To that end, we leave you with this question:

 How will you counter the effect of the Google Analytics Opt-out if it becomes a problem for your website and online marketing initiatives?